julianchurchill/text-adventure/README.md

     * DONE [TEST] Location needs to use ActionFactory to create TakeAnItem action
     * DONE [TEST] UserActionFactory should implement createTakeAnItemAction()
     * DONE [TEST] TakeAnItem should use an ActionFactory
-    * [TEST] Remove TakeAnItem constructor that does not use an ActionFactory
+    * DONE [TEST] Remove TakeAnItem constructor that does not use an ActionFactory
     * [TEST] UserActionFactory should implement createTakeSpecificItemAction()
     * [TEST] Actions that create actions need an ActionFactory reference:
       * DONE ShowInventory creates InventoryItem actions